-- Prospective residents for the Independent Model programs in plastic surgery.
-An official evaluation of prerequisite training by the Board is required prior to beginning training in plastic surgery. - Residents in the Integrated Model.
-An official evaluation of training by the Board is required during the first year of training (PSY I of VI). - Residents transferring into an Integrated plastic surgery residency.
+- Prospective residents for an Independent Plastic Surgery Residency - An official evaluation of prerequisite training by the Board is required prior to beginning training in plastic surgery. - Residents in an Integrated Plastic Surgery Residency An official evaluation of training by the Board is required during the first year of plastic surgery residency training (PSY I of VI).
+This includes Canadian Residents who have matched into plastic surgery residency through CaRMS (PSY I of V). - Residents transferring into an Integrated Plastic Surgery Residency.
 Evaluation of training with the transfer request must be reviewed by the Board prior to initiating the transfer into plastic surgery training.
 If approved, a confirmation letter will be issued by the Board.
 Refer to transfer requirements section in this booklet.